jubajube/PiSlicer/README.md

 Only seven-segment devices (really eight-segment, but the decimal point segment is often not counted) are currently supported by this driver.
-The LED segments are spatially arranged and labeled according to the following, which is consistent with the de-facto standard described in Wikipedia entry for "Seven-segment display" (https://en.wikipedia.org/wiki/Seven-segment_display):
+The LED segments are spatially arranged and labeled according to the following, which is consistent with the de-facto standard described in the Wikipedia entry for "Seven-segment display" (https://en.wikipedia.org/wiki/Seven-segment_display):